CompIsle/Unit-15-Asignment-2/doc/Designs.md

 During design it is important to have an alternative design because an alternative design allows you to explore different visual styles, layouts, color schemes, typography, and other design elements.
 It gives you the opportunity to experiment and find the best combination that aligns with your website's goals, target audience, and branding.

-I picked the First design instead of thhis alternative design because overall i preferred it aesthetics and design compared to the alterntive design.
+I picked the First design instead of this alternative design because overall i preferred it aesthetics and design compared to the alterntive design.
 Overall i belive that the design i picked was better and would work better as the companys new section to thier website.

 About Us page:\
 ![Image of About us page](https://github.com/devonwyatt/Unit-15-Asignment-2/blob/main/doc/ScreenShots/ScreenShotOfDesign4.png)